Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Problem Formulation and Preliminaries

-with the probability $\mathbb{P}$ taken over the randomness over iteration processes. \end{Definition 1}
+with the probability $\mathbb{P}$ taken over randomness in iterations. \end{Definition 1}

+{Since the observation sequence in Definition 2 involves observation values in multiple iterations, the privacy budget $\epsilon$ in (\ref{eq:DP_definition1}) is a cumulative privacy budget for these multiple iterations.
+Sometimes, by fixing the length of the observation sequence to one (a single iteration $k$) in Definition 2, a privacy budget $\epsilon^k$ can be calculated for this particulary iteration $k$ \cite{dwork2006calibrating}.
+In this case, according to the sequential composition property of DP \cite{dwork2006calibrating}, $\sum_{k=1}^{\bar{k}}\epsilon^k$ corresponds to $\epsilon$ in our Definition 2 using observation sequences of length $\bar{k}$ (from $k=1$ to $k=\bar{k}$).}

 $\epsilon$-DP ensures that an adversary having access to all shared messages cannot gain information with a significant probability of any participating player's cost function.
 It can be seen that a smaller $\epsilon$ means a higher level of privacy protection.
-It is worth noting that the considered notion of $\epsilon$-DP is more stringent than other relaxed (approximate) DP notions such as $(\epsilon,\,\delta)$-DP \cite{kairouz2015composition}, zero-concentrated DP \cite{bun2016concentrated}, or R\'{e}nyi DP \cite{mironov2017renyi}.